tanishkaa08/llama-nexus/doc/rag-search-guide.md

 ## Executing Search

-When llama-nexus is running in RAG mode with `gaia-qdrant` and `gaia-keyword-search` MCP servers enabled, sending a chat completion request will trigger vector search and keyword search.
+When llama-nexus is running in RAG mode with `gaia-qdrant-mcp-server` and `gaia-kwsearch-mcp-server` MCP servers enabled, sending a chat completion request will trigger vector search and keyword search.

 The CURL command below sends a chat completion request to `llama-nexus`.
 Note: If your llama-nexus is running on a port other than `3389`, please update the port number in the request.